 At Bangor, we place the high priority on caring for and supporting our students.
-We are ranked 1st in Wales for Student Satisfaction.
+We are ranked 1st in Wales for Student Satisfaction (The Complete University Guide 2018).
 The School wants to make sure that you feel supported throughout your studies, from the moment you arrive until you graduate.
 Our Peer Guide scheme and the Personal Tutor system mean that there is always another student or member of staff that you can turn to.

 Before you arrive at Bangor, you'll be contacted by your Peer Guide.
 Peer Guides are second and third year students who are there to offer support to new students.
 They are there to help you find your way around the School and University, they organise the School’s Welcome Week Activities to help you settle-in and meet other students on your course.

 All students have a Personal Tutor who is a member of academic staff who will act as your mentor on academic matters.
 You can turn to your Personal Tutor at any time.
 During your first year, your Personal Tutor is also your Academic Tutor and you will meet regularly with them for tutorials, which support your studies and learning development.
 Your Personal Tutor is most likely the person you will ask to write you an academic reference at the end of your studies when you are applying for jobs.